 President Dr. William R. Harvey

 Dr. William R. Harvey is President of Hampton University and 100% owner of the Pepsi Cola Bottling Company of Houghton, Michigan.
-Since 1978, he has served with distinction as President of Hampton University and created a monumental legacy during his thirty year tenure—one of the longest tenures of any sitting president of a college or university in the country.
-Dr. Harvey is described as “one of the most focused individuals that one can meet.
-He is relentlessly single-minded” when it comes to the advancement of the University.
+Since 1978, he has served with distinction as President of Hampton University and created a monumental legacy during his more than forty year tenure—one of the longest tenures of any sitting president of a college or university in the country.
+Dr. Harvey is described as “one of the most focused individuals that one can meet.”
+He is “relentlessly single-minded” when it comes to the advancement of the University.
 During the time that he has served at the helm, Dr. Harvey has made countless contributions to the University, our state and the nation.
 Few individuals have demonstrated the dedication to education and service that Dr. Harvey has demonstrated throughout his distinguished career.

-A native of Brewton, Alabama, he is a graduate of Southern Normal High School and Talladega College.
+A native of Brewton, Alabama, he is a graduate of Southern Normal High School, alladega College and Virginia State University.
 After graduating from Talladega College, Dr. Harvey served three years on active duty with the United States Army.
 During that time, he saw duty in Europe and in the United States.
 He is currently a Lieutenant Colonel in the Army Reserve.
 Dr. Harvey earned his doctorate in College Administration from Harvard University in 1972.
 Prior to assuming his current position, he served as Assistant for Governmental Affairs to the Dean of the Graduate School of Education at Harvard University; Administrative Assistant to the President at Fisk University; and as Administrative Vice President at Tuskegee University.

 Dr. Harvey is the visionary and leader behind numerous community and educational initiatives.
 In 1994, he chaired the Virginia Peninsula United Way Campaign.
 He was the first African-American to head the organization's annual drive and raised a record setting $6.6 million.
 Dr. Harvey chaired the annual fundraising dinner for the National Conference of Christians and Jews and was the first guest host at the Celebrity Luncheon for the Hampton Roads Chapter of the American Red Cross.
 A Star Scout as a young boy, he endowed an outstanding leadership award and leadership forum for the Colonial Virginia Council of the Boy Scouts of America.
 Dr. Harvey continued to share his treasure with the Peninsula community when he and Mrs. Harvey endowed a $1,000,000 scholarship in honor of his father for students from Hampton and Newport News who aspire to be teachers.

 An astute businessman, Dr. Harvey applied his business acumen to the needs of Hampton University when he initiated a University-owned commercial development consisting of a shopping center and 246 two-bedroom apartments.
 All after-tax profits from the Hampton Harbor Project are primarily utilized for student scholarships.
 Additionally, the Project creates jobs, provides services, increases the number of African-American entrepreneurs, and expands the tax base in the City of Hampton.
-The proton cancer treatment center will be an improved health care facility that will not only ease human suffering and save lives, but will also be an economic driver for the university, the region and the state.
-It will provide new highly skilled jobs for the Hampton Roads area and increase the local lodging, entertainment, and tourism consumer base.
+The Hampton University Proton Therapy Institute cancer treatment center is an improved health care facility that not only eases human suffering and save lives, but is also an economic driver for the University, the region and the state.
+It provides new highly skilled jobs for the Hampton Roads area and has increased the local lodging, entertainment, and tourism consumer base.

-Dr. Harvey’s financial leadership is indicated in the financial growth and stability Hampton has achieved during his thirty years as President.
+Dr. Harvey’s financial leadership is indicated in the financial growth and stability Hampton has achieved during his more than four decades as President.
 The University has balanced its budget and achieved a surplus during each of those years.
-The endowment, which stood at $29 million when he became President, now exceeds $250 million.
+The endowment, which stood at $29 million when he became President, now exceeds $400 million, a 1,279% increase.
 The University’s first capital fundraising campaign in 1979 had a goal of $30,000,000.
 That campaign raised $46.4 million.
 The most recent campaign had a goal of $200 million and raised $264 million.

 In sum, Dr. Harvey has transformed Hampton University from a small black college to a world-class leader in the field of higher education.
 Today, the University boasts a number of distinctions that set it apart from other mid-sized institutions in the nation.
 Students are afforded the unique opportunities to engage in an equestrian program and/or to join the sailing team.
 Faculty are poised at the leading edge of discovery with patents on such items as a breast cancer detection device and prosthesis for artificial limbs.
 Recently, Hampton University was one of only four institutions in the nation to compete for and win the distinction of serving as a National Physics Frontier Center.
 In 2003, the University secured a $92 million dollar grant to launch weather satellites into orbit—making it the first HBCU to be solely responsible for a major NASA mission.
 Also, in 2003, a $12 million contract was won by the University to provided 4.5 million textbooks and supplemental materials to African countries.
 Hampton University is a world-class institution because of the vision of its chief executive officer.

-Along with his duties as President, the corporate boards that Dr. Harvey serves on, or has served on, are Fannie Mae, Trigon Blue Cross Blue Shield, Signet Bank, Newport News Shipbuilding, Wachovia Bank (Mid-Atlantic Region), Newport News Savings Bank, Pepsi Cola Bottling Company of Houghton, Michigan, National Merit Scholarship Corporation, and the Harvard Cooperative Society.
+Along with his duties as President, the corporate boards that Dr. Harvey serves, or has served on, are National Geographic Society, NCAA Division I Board of Directors, Fannie Mae, Trigon Blue Cross Blue Shield, Signet Bank, Newport News Shipbuilding, Wachovia Bank (Mid-Atlantic Region), Newport News Savings Bank, Pepsi Cola Bottling Company of Houghton, Michigan, National Merit Scholarship Corporation, and the Harvard Cooperative Society.
 He is a member of Virginia Association of Higher Education, Peninsula Chamber of Commerce, Council of Independent Colleges in Virginia, and the Omega Psi Phi and Sigma Pi Phi fraternities.

-Dr. Harvey has long been active on the national scene as a result of his appointments to national boards by six presidents of the United States.
-He has served on the President’s National Advisory Council on Elementary and Secondary Education, the Defense Advisory Committee on Women in the Service, the Fund for the Improvement of Postsecondary Education where he served as Chair, the Commission on Presidential Scholars, the President’s Advisory Board on Historically Black Colleges, and the U. S. Department of Commerce Minority Development Advisory Board.
-Additionally, Dr. Harvey has served as Chair of the Southern Universities Research Association (SURA) Council of Presidents, Chair of the Board of the National Association for Equal Opportunity in Higher Education (NAFEO), and Chair of the Mid-Eastern Athletic Conference (MEAC) Council of Chief Executive Officers.
+Dr. Harvey has long been active on the national scene as a result of his appointments to national boards by seven presidents of the United States.
+He has served on the President’s National Advisory Council on Elementary and Secondary Education, the Defense Advisory Committee on Women in the Service, the Commission on Presidential Scholars, the U. S. Department of Commerce Minority Development Advisory Board and was Chairman of the President’s Board of Advisors on Historically Black Colleges and Universities, and the Fund for the Improvement of Postsecondary Education.
+Additionally, Dr. Harvey has served as Chair of the Southern Universities Research Association (SURA) Council of Presidents, Chair of the Board of the National Association for Equal Opportunity in Higher Education (NAFEO) and Chair of the Mid-Eastern Athletic Conference (MEAC) Council of Chief Executive Officers.

-Dr. Harvey is married to the former Norma Baker of Martinsville, Virginia, and they have three children—Kelly Renee, William Christopher, and Leslie Denise—and three grandchildren, Taylor, Gabrielle and Lauren.
+Dr. Harvey is married to the former Norma Baker of Martinsville, Virginia, and they have three children—Kelly Renee, William Christopher, and Leslie Denise—and five grandchildren, Taylor, Gabrielle Lauren, Victoria, and Chloe.